On the stability and convergence of a class of consensus systems with a nonlinear input: Consensus under Feedback

 With this in mind the results obtained so far have immediate consequences for switched systems of the form \eqref{eq:switchedsys}.
 We note one of these consequences.

-\begin{corollary} Let ${\cal P}$ be a compact set of row stochastic matrices that is uniformly ergodic and suppose that $G: \R^n\rightarrow \R$ is differentiable and satisfies conditions (i) and (ii) of Lemma \ref{lem:boundedsols}.
-Then $y^* e$ is globally uniformly exponentially stable for the switched system \eqref{eq:switchedsys} under arbitrary switching. \end{corollary}
+\begin{cor} Let ${\mathcal{P}}$ be a compact set of row stochastic matrices that is uniformly ergodic and suppose that $G: \R^n\rightarrow \R$ is differentiable and satisfies conditions (i) and (ii) of Lemma \ref{lem:boundedsols}.
+Then $y^* e$ is globally uniformly exponentially stable for the switched system \eqref{eq:switchedsys} under arbitrary switching. \end{cor}